viamrobotics/docs/docs/architecture/_index.md

 - **Compute power example:** Imagine you have a robotic arm with a camera on it, connected to a SBC such as a Raspberry Pi.
   You want to use the Viam motion service to control the arm, and you want to use the vision service on the output from the camera, but the SBC does not have the compute power to plan complex motion and also interpret camera output quickly.
-  You can set up a second {{< glossary_tooltip term_id="part" text="part" >}} on a desktop or laptop computer, as a sub-part of the same machine, and offload the heavy compute to that part.
+  You can set up a second {{< glossary_tooltip term_id="part" text="part" >}} on a server, as a sub-part of the same machine, and offload the heavy compute to that part.

 - **One weather station to many boats:** Imagine you have one weather station collecting data, and multiple boats (perhaps some in different {{< glossary_tooltip term_id="organization" text="organizations" >}}) whose behavior depends on that weather data.
-  You can set up a remote connection from each of the `viam-server` instances running on the boats to the `viam-server` instance on the weather station and get that data more directly, without having to wait for the data to synced to the cloud.
+  You can set up a remote connection from each of the `viam-server` instances running on the boats to the `viam-server` instance on the weather station and get that data more directly, without having to wait for the data to sync to the cloud.

 - **One camera to many rovers:** Imagine you have a fleet of rovers in a factory.
   One camera has an overhead view of the entire factory floor.